FGM-148 Javelin: Warhead

 The Javelin missile's tandem warhead is a high-explosive anti-tank (HEAT) type.
-This round utilizes an explosive shaped charge to create a stream of superplastically deformed metal formed from trumpet-shaped metallic liners.
+This round utilizes an explosive shaped charge to create a stream of superplastically deformed metal, formed from trumpet-shaped metallic liners.
 The result is a narrow high velocity particle stream that can penetrate armor.

 The Javelin counters the advent of explosive reactive armor (ERA).
 ERA boxes or tiles lying over a vehicle's main armor explode when struck by a warhead.
 This explosion does not harm the vehicle's main armor, but causes steel panels to fly across the path of a HEAT round's narrow particle stream, disrupting its focus and leaving it unable to cut through the main armor.
 The Javelin uses two shaped-charge warheads in tandem.
 The weak, smaller diameter HEAT precursor charge detonates the ERA, clearing the way for the much larger diameter HEAT warhead, which then penetrates the target's primary armor.

-A two-layered molybdenum liner is used for the precursor and a copper liner for the main warhead.
+A two-layered molybdenum liner is used for the precursor, and a copper liner for the main warhead.

 To protect the main charge from the explosive blast, shock, and debris caused by the impact of the missile's nose and the detonation of the precursor charge, a blast shield is used between the two charges.
 This was the first composite material blast shield and the first that had a hole through the middle to provide a jet that is less diffuse.

 A newer main charge liner produces a higher velocity jet.
-While making the warhead smaller, this change makes it more effective, leaving more room for propellant for the main rocket motor, and thus increasing the missile's range.
+While making the warhead smaller, this change makes it more effective, leaving more room for propellant for the main rocket motor, increasing the missile's range.